uk-tre/community-management/events/templates/prompts_for_sessions.md

 ## Project workshops

+Project workshops are focused discussions on a specific project, issue or challenge.
+They are intended to serve as a collaborative work sessions where the community helps the presenter to move forward in their project.

 ### Summary
 *Please provide a short paragraph summarising your proposed session, including background and what you hope to cover.
 We'll share this on our website!*